ni/measurement-plugin-converter-python/src/ui_creator/README.md

 ### Limitations

 - Though [unsupported data elements for update command](#unsupported-data-elements-for-update-command) are already present in the inputted UI file but without being bound to some input or output, the elements will not be bind.
-Instead new elements for the data type will be created if the data type of the input/output is [supported](#supported-data-types).
+New elements for the inputs/outputs will be created if the data type of the input/output is [supported](#supported-data-types).
 - Path, Enum, DoubleXYData and their array counterpart data types are yet to be supported.

 ### Event logger